martibc16/heater-controller-v2/readme.md

 ## Controller

-As explained before the major change in this module is the addition of a MAX3232 RS232 comunicatión IC.
+As explained before the major change in this module is the addition of a MAX3232 RS232 comunication IC.

 The 3.81 mm plugable headers have been replaced by 2.54 mm screw terminals due to availability motives.